nicholasmeade/Connected-App/readme.md

 - [how-i-built-my-first-obama-themed-javascript-game by Sarah Currey ](https://medium.com/@sarah.currey/how-i-built-my-first-obama-themed-javascript-game-b06f7c62af4c)

-* **Commit early, commit often.**  Don't be afraid to break something because you can always go back in time to a previous version.
+-Commit early, commit often:   Don't be afraid to break something because you can always go back in time to a previous version.

 ## Check out these awesome websites for inspiration